Receive Exclusive Discount Codes straight to your inbox!*

 The format is unique, focusing on context-specific responses rather than simply listing possible answers.

 Two weeks later, Jacob returns with his CT scan results.
 The scan shows a soft tissue mass in the middle ear extending into the mastoid, with evidence of ossicular chain erosion.
-Dr. Brown refers Jacob to an ENT specialist for further management.
+You refer Jacob to an ENT specialist for further management.
 The specialist performs a more detailed examination under microscopy, confirming the presence of a cholesteatoma.
 What is the best confirmatory investigation to guide surgical planning?

 Six months post-surgery, Jacob returns for a follow-up.
 He reports improved hearing but occasional dizziness.
 His mother is concerned about the possibility of recurrence.
 Otoscopy shows a healed tympanic membrane, but there’s slight retraction in the attic region.
 Jacob’s audiometry shows improved but still abnormal hearing thresholds.
 What is the most appropriate next step in management?